nparyab/COVID-19-SKorea-Insights/README.md

 <h3> Exploratory plots </h3>
 I explored some data field as necessary, and used my findings to solve the questions in the next section.
 One of the intersting insigts is that how the virus has affected people in different ages.
-As you can see int he following picture, people born in 1995 and 1996 have the highest number of incidents.
+As you can see in the following picture that indicates top 20 age groups who affected more with the virus, people born in 1995 and 1996 have the highest number of incidents.

 <img src="plots/birth.png" style="vertical-align:bottom">